 IMPORTANT NOTE: This blog offers an overview of hundreds of flea markets from around the world.
-For this reason we have limited time and resources to keep each review up to date with precise information regarding flea markets’ opening days.
-In the case of flea markets running on a relative regular schedule (Saturday and/or Sunday, last/first Sunday of the month, Monday to Sunday, etc), the opening dates we provide are accurate.
+For this reason, we have limited time and resources to keep each review up to date with precise information regarding flea markets’ opening days.
+In the case of flea markets running on a relatively regular schedule (Saturday and/or Sunday, last/first Sunday of the month, Monday to Sunday, etc), the opening dates we provide are accurate.

 - Page 1: Intro